V0lk3n/Flipper-Skylanders/Readme.md

 Then, add those 16 keys to your "/nfc/assets/mf_classic_dict_user.nfc" file.

+## Disney Infinity - How to Retrieve the Key

+First, we need to read the Disney Infinity NFC Toy to retrieve its UID, using Flipper Zero or an app that allows you to do that.

+Then, we need to use the NFC Toys Script <a href="https://nfc.toys/#new-interoperability-for-infinity">"infsha.py"</a>, to generate the key which allow us to read sector and data.
+You can also find it hosted on this repository <a href="scripts/infsha.py">here</a>

-I'm adding my keys for each of my own Skylanders Toys into this file <a href="https://github.com/V0lk3n/Flipper-Skylanders/blob/main/nfc/assets/mf_classic_dict_user.nfc">here</a>.
-Feel free to contribute for Skylanders owner!
+I'm adding my keys for each of my own Toys into this file <a href="https://github.com/V0lk3n/Flipper-Skylanders/blob/main/nfc/assets/mf_classic_dict_user.nfc">here</a>.
+Feel free to contribute!

 Flipper zero now run the dictionnary attack on the skylanders nfc tags.
 Thanks to this pull request: https://github.com/flipperdevices/flipperzero-firmware/pull/1497